schneefisch/oauth_keycloak_demo/README.md

 # Sports Community Management App with Keycloak Authorization

 This project demonstrates a sports community management application for soccer associations, using Keycloak for role-based access control and authorization policies.
-The application allows multiple organizations (soccer associations) to manage their training appointments securely.
+The application allows multiple organizations (soccer associations) to manage their sports events securely.

 ## Overview